Teycir/Timeseal/README.md

 ### "What if I lose the vault link?"
 **💀 LOST FOREVER.** Key A is in the URL hash.
 No Key A = No decryption. **Save your links securely.**

+### "Is Key A in the URL hash secure?"
+**✅ YES, BY DESIGN.** The URL hash is never sent to the server (unlike query parameters).
+HTTPS protects it in transit.
+Browser history/bookmarks are your responsibility—treat vault links like passwords.
+This is the tradeoff for zero-trust, no-authentication security.
+Alternative approaches (server-side key storage, password protection) would defeat the entire architecture.

 ### "Can I delete or cancel a seal after creating it?"
 - **Timed Release:** ❌ NO. WORM storage prevents deletion.